udaan-iitt/editions/2022_June/Tirutsava - Behind the Scenes.md

 - *The Avenue*, wholly dedicated to online gaming events
 - *The Conclusion*, the main fest

-The success of the fest depends on the backend work done by *Tean Tirutsava*.
+The success of the fest depends on the backend work done by *Team Tirutsava*.
 Behind the smiling faces and sound of happiness on the fest days, there lies a lot of hard work spread out over months!
 And in this _Udaan_ special, we would like to give you a glimpse of what happens *behind the scenes at Tirutsava.*

 So, where does this all begin?
 The process of fest preparation starts with the selection of a fest head.
 This fest head is actually a new role introduced beginning with this year’s fest.
-The technical and cultural affairs secretaries acted as fest heads for all the previous years.
+The Technical and Cultural Affairs Secretaries acted as fest heads for all the previous years.
 Srikarah Volaity was selected as the fest head, by the end of October 2021.

 >*“The Head should initially decide what committees are necessary for the fest.
 He then must do a rigorous process in selecting the committee heads.
 You can pretty much assume this role to be that of a manager.
 In many situations, the fest head has the final call.
 He needs to take care that the committees are working efficiently.”*